-Tomb KV1, located in the Valley of the Kings in Egypt, was used for the burial of Pharaoh Ramesses VII of the Twentieth Dynasty.
-Although it has been open since antiquity, it was only properly investigated and cleared by Edwin Brock in 1984 and 1985.
-The single corridor tomb itself is located in Luxor's West Bank, and is small in comparison to other tombs of the Twentieth Dynasty.
+Tomb KV1, located in the Valley of the Kings in Thebes, ancient Egypt, was used for the burial of Pharaoh Ramesses VII of the Twentieth Dynasty.
+Although it has been open since antiquity, it was only properly investigated and cleared by Edwin Brock in 1984 and 1985 CE.
+The single corridor tomb itself is located in Luxor on the west bank of Nile, and is small in comparison to other tombs of the Twentieth Dynasty.

 The tomb was one of at least eleven tombs that were open to early travelers.
 As evidence of this, 132 individual graffitis left by Ancient Greek and Roman visitors have been counted throughout KV1.
 Later, the tomb was used as a dwelling by Coptic monks.